btcpayserver/btcpayserver-doc/docs/Wallet.md

 The Receive tab generates an unused address which can be used to receive payments.
 The same can be achieved by generating an invoice (Invoices > Create new invoice).

 ![Wallet Receive](./img/wallet/WalletReceive.png)

+### Pull Payments

+This feature gives you the ability to create a Pull Payment, so that an outside individual may `pull` funds frop his wallet.

+For more informations, see [Pull Payments](./pullpayments.md).

+### Payouts

+This section lets you manage Pull Payments and gives you the ability to accept or decline payouts requested by outside individuals.

+For more informations, see [Payouts](./pullpayments.md#approve-and-pay-a-payout).

 ### Re-scan